gezalore/designbench/docs/source/running.rst

     rm -rf work/OpenTitan/default/execute-0/aes
     # This will rerun OpenTitan:default:aes
-    ./designbench run --cases 'OpenTitan:*'
+    ./rtlmeter run --cases 'OpenTitan:*'

 .. important::

-    Designbench does not track data dependencies among steps, so doing this is only safe if you have not modified the design or verilator in between the runs.
+    RTLMeter does not track data dependencies among steps, so doing this is only safe if you have not modified the design or verilator in between the runs.